GoogleCloudPlatform/stet/docs/quickstart_guide.md

-Once STET is installed on your system, [`gsutil`](https://github.com/GoogleCloudPlatform/gsutil) 5.0 and higher can be used in conjuncation with STET.
+Once STET is installed on your system, [`gsutil`](https://github.com/GoogleCloudPlatform/gsutil) 5.0 and higher can be used in conjunction with STET.
 If `gsutil` can find STET in your `$PATH` and the `--stet` flag is passed, file uploads will be encrypted via STET (and the blob ID is set to the final upload location), and file downloads will be decrypted via STET before being written to disk.

 ```bash
 # Equivalent to `stet encrypt` followed by `gsutil cp`.